Cycle rickshaw: Spain

-Alicante, Barcelona, Zaragoza, Málaga San Sebastian and Seville have pedicab service.
+Alicante, Barcelona, Zaragoza, Málaga, San Sebastian, and Seville have pedicab service.

 United Kingdom

 Cycle rickshaws operate in central London, including Soho, Piccadilly, Leicester Square, and Covent Garden.
 Pedal Me is a pedicab company using electric cargo bikes to transport passengers and cargo across Central and Inner London.
+In 2024, Transport for London was given powers to regulate pedicabs, including fare control, vehicle standards and driver licensing.

 Rickshaws and pedicabs are found in the centre of Edinburgh where vendors are hired like taxis and provide tours.
 Pedicabs and their variants are also available in Oxford.